 140—Divide the Living Child in Two (1 Kings 3) Tells of a situation that shows Solomon’s wisdom in rendering a hard decision.

 141—The Holy Temple (1 Kings 4-8; 2 Chronicles 2-7) Tells of the building and dedicating of Solomon’s temple.

 142—Because You Have Broken My Covenant (1 Kings 11) Tells of Solomon’s breaking his covenants and serving false gods; tells also of the prophecy that much of the kingdom would be given to Jeroboam.

 Section IX: Divided Israel (Part I): Two Separate Kingdoms

 Chart Showing the Kings of Israel and Judah

-143—Israel Divided (1 Kings 12; 2 Chronicles 10-11) Account of King Solomon’s death and the division of the kingdom, with Rehoboam as king of Judah and Jeroboam and king of Israel; Jeroboam sets up golden calves for worship.
+143—Israel Divided (1 Kings 12; 2 Chronicles 10-11) Account of King Solomon’s death and the division of the kingdom with Rehoboam as king of Judah and Jeroboam and king of Israel; it also tell of Jeroboam setting up golden calves for worship.

-144—A Prophet Comes to Beth-el (1 Kings 13) Tells of a prophet from Judah coming to Bethel and prophesying to Jeroboam then meeting a terrible death because he trusted a man rather than God.
+144—A Prophet Comes to Beth-el (1 Kings 13) Tells of a prophet from Judah coming to Bethel and prophesying to Jeroboam then meeting a terrible death because he trusted in the words of a man rather than in the words of God.

 145—Judah: Rehoboam’s Kingdom (1 Kings 14; 2 Chronicles 11-12) Tells how Rehoboam led Judah away from Jehovah so that the Egyptians conquered his kingdom.